Replacing Capacitors in Old Radios and TVs

 you might replace a couple of electrolytics and half a dozen of the smaller capacitors.

 Capacitors are not expensive.
-The electrolytics that you'll need will cost from one to four
+The electrolytics that you'll need will usually cost from one to five

 dollars each.
-Most non-electrolytics cost less than one dollar each.
+Most non-electrolytics cost less than a dollar.

-It cost about ten dollars to recap the Grundig radio shown at the beginning of this article.
+Recapping the Grundig radio shown at the beginning of this article cost me about ten bucks.

 Replacing Non-Electrolytic Capacitors